Maybe it’s because I’m a Londoner

 The American judge Oliver Wendell Holmes, who visited London often in the 19th century, once observed: “No person can be said to know London.
 The most that anyone can claim is that he knows something of it.”
 I have lived in the capital all my life and still feel I have a lot to learn.

 London constantly evolves.
 In just my own life I have seen a great deal of change: new buildings that replaced those destroyed in the Second World War; the BT Tower and all the tall buildings in the City that sprang up from the ‘60s; Docklands replacing the London docks; the Docklands Light Railway and the ever-expanding railway network; the Olympic Park; and the recent regeneration of the King’s Cross area to name just a few obvious examples.
 It seems almost every week new plans are announced for the regeneration of one part of London or another.
-It is that constant progression that I find so interesting and as I have grown older I have found myself wanting to learn about how London evolved to this point.
+It is that constant progression I find so interesting and as I have grown older I found myself wanting to learn about how London evolved to this point.
+This website is the continually updated result of my studies.

 I come from a family of Londoners, stretching back many generations.
 My mother tells wonderful stories of growing up in the East End during the Second World War and has traced our ancestors back to at least the beginning of the 18th century.
 Many of the male line on her side of the family worked as watermen on the Thames and there is talk of one being a Warden of London Bridge in the 15th century.